Autumn Chowder (aka Potato Corn Chowder)

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Thanks to the cheddar cheese and bacon, this veggie-loaded Potato Corn Chowder (aka Autumn Chowder) tastes so rich.
+A one-pot comfort food that you’ll be making throughout the cold months!
+Thanks to the cheddar cheese and bacon, this veggie-loaded Autumn Chowder (aka Potato Corn Chowder) tastes so rich.
 This soup is easy to assemble and the leftovers can be easily frozen.
-A one pot comfort food that you’ll be making all winter long!

 About This Recipe